What's the most accurate method to measure fragrance oil?

 How do I store my fragrance oils?

 Are fragrance oils safe during pregnancy?

-What does the fragrance flashpoint mean?
+What's the fragrance flashpoint all about?

-When does fragrance oil expire?
+When do fragrance oils expire?

 Why are fragrance oils different colours?

-What is an IFRA Certificate?
+What's an IFRA Certificate?

-What is vanillin / Ethyl vanillin in fragrance oils?
+What's vanillin in fragrance oils?